Jsonldresume/lab-web/README.md

 To translate the app, just fork the repository, go to `src/i18n/locales` and duplicate the `en.json` file to a new file `your-lang-code.json` and translate all of the strings inside.
 It's a simple process that would take just a few minutes, and by contributing, your name could also be added down below as a contributor.

-For those of you familiar with the Crowdin Platform, you could do that too and just head to http://crowdin.com/project/reactive-resume/ to translate the app over there.
-They have a great interface that helps you navigate through various strings and manage translations.

 ##### Languages Currently Supported

 - Arabic (عربى)